Performance Analysis of an Unreliable $M/G/1$ Retrial Queue with Two-way Communication

 This measure accounts for the mean number of incoming calls retrying for service, either due to server failure or it being busy, as well as those being served by the server.
-This is readily obtained by differentiating the equations in (\ref{eq10}) and evaluating them at $z\!=\!
+This is readily obtained by differentiating the pgfs in (\ref{eq23}) and (\ref{eq24}) before evaluating them at $z\!=\!
 1$.
-The first equation yields the first moment of the orbit size ($E[N]$) as follows:
+As a result, the equation given in (\ref{eq23}) yields the first moment of the orbit size as follows: